dzikrimustaqim/mds-logbook/README-Docker.md

 - Add a simple `Makefile` with `make up`, `make build-assets`, `make deploy` shortcuts.
 - Add healthchecks and restart policies per service and a small `watch` for archives.

-If you want, I can implement any of the above and run one final verification on your environment.

----

-If everything sudah aman, beri tahu fitur mana yang mau saya lanjutkan (multi-stage build, Makefile, Traefik, atau lainnya).
-Saya akan teruskan dan implementasikan.
 # Docker setup for mds-logbook

 This repository includes a minimal Docker setup to run the Laravel application with MySQL and Nginx.